MLHale/CYBR8470/modules/webservices/README.md

 This repository contains examples of how to implement SOAP, REST, and GraphQL APIs in Django to access a `Dog` model.

+### Introduction
+In this module, you will learn how to build several different types of webservices in Django.
+We will use the DogAPI as a reference to recreate our own service.

+### Goals
+By the end of this tutorial, you will be able to:
+* Build a `Django` application
+* Create a `REST endpoint` on the `application server`
+* Create a `SOAP service`
+* Create a `GraphQL backend`

+### Materials Required
+For this lesson, you will need:

+* PC - Windows, Mac, or Linux
+* Internet connection

 ## Installing Python and Adding it to PATH (Windows)
 Before we begin, you will need the latest version of Python and you will need to install *Django*, a web application framework built in Python.